 The title of this week’s cover is “White Wings”, and the picture has an interesting history.
 It was kindly lent to me by an old friend whose husband was a sailing-ship man.
 I am usually unwilling to publish on the cover a picture of which I cannot give you full particulars, but in this instance I decided to make an exception.
 I cannot get in touch with the lady who lent me the picture, as she is on the Continent at the time of writing.
 It is such a splendid picture, however, that it deserves to be shown on our cover.

 The two most striking features of the modern United States Navy are the strength and power of the battleships and the number of destroyers and submarines.
 It is quite true that American films have done much to make known the United States Navy, but not always quite correctly.
-This chapter by Hector C Bywater is the first in a new series on the Fleets of the Foreign Powers.
-Many readers have expressed the hope that after having dealt with the Navies of Great Britain and her Dominions, Shipping Wonders of the World would go on to include accounts of the various other naval Powers.
+This chapter is the first in a new series on the Fleets of the Foreign Powers.
 This series on the world’s navies will give a comprehensive account of the naval forces of various countries.

-Adapted by her owners, the Blue Star Line, for pleasure cruising, the Arandora Star takes a limited number of passengers on long or short voyages to some of the most attractive regions in the world.
-We can voyage by proxy in this chapter about the Arandora Star where F E Dean describes this luxury liner, and then goes on to write of the cruises on which she is employed.
-The traveller in the Arandora Star can take his choice of a trip to Honolulu, touching at many ports having historic associations, to the Norwegian Fjords, or to many other fascinating parts of the world.
+The story of the Arandora Star which takes a limited number of passengers on long or short voyages to some of the most attractive regions in the world.
+We can voyage by proxy in this chapter about the Arandora Star where this luxury liner is described, along with the cruises on which she is employed.
 The Arandora Star also featured in the earlier chapter on British Shipping.

 The new Welland Canal, a masterpiece of modern engineering, is the fourth of a series of canals designed to link Lake Ontario and Toronto with Lake Erie and the rest of the Great Lakes system.
-The Niagara Falls have always been a hindrance to water transport in North America, and the fourth Welland Ship Canal is described in this chapter by Sydney Howard.
-The canal is the latest of the artificial cuts by-passing this formidable natural obstacle.
-The new Welland Canal, opened in 1932, connects Lake Ontario with Lake Erie.
-This article is the seventeenth article in the series on World Waterways.
+The Niagara Falls have always been a hindrance to water transport in North America, and the fourth Welland Ship Canal is described in this chapter.

 THE “STARS AND STRIPES” IN BRITISH WATERS.
 This photograph of the United States cruiser Raleigh was taken at Gravesend, on the River Thames.
 The Raleigh is one of the ten cruisers of the Omaha class, built in 1923-25.
 Of 7,050 tons displacement, these vessels have a length of 550 feet on the water-line, abeam of